 No student may bully, intimidate or threaten another person.
 Such conduct may include, but is not limited to: repeated infliction of verbal abuse, such as the use of derogatory remarks, insults, and epithets; written communication or physical conduct of a hostile or humiliating nature; the sabotage or undermining of an individual's work or academic performance; or attempts to exploit an individual's known psychological or physical vulnerability.
-These are acts that a reasonable person would find distressing based on the severity, nature and frequency of the conduct, and have the purpose or effect of substantially interfering with an individual's work, study, or living environment.
-A single act may not constitute abusive conduct, but repeated excessive and unwanted contact or a single severe and egregious act may meet the standard.
+Acts and/or actions that a reasonable person would find distressing based on the severity, nature or frequency of the conduct, or have the purpose or effect of substantially interfering with an individual's work, study, or living environment are prohibited.
+A single severe and egregious act may constitute abusive conduct.
+Repeated excessive and unwanted contact also likely meets the standard.